 How Much Does a Lawyer Cost?

 Many lawyers who handle lawsuits involving defective drugs will only charge their clients if they win the case.
 In most cases, these lawyers will collect a percentage of the final settlement or verdict award as payment.

 Have you or a loved one delivered a child with birth defects?
 Did you use Effexor, Effexor XR or venlafaxine hydrochloride (HCl) while pregnant?
-If so, the attorneys working with ClassAction.org may be able to assist you in filing a lawsuit.
+If so, an attorney may be able to assist you in filing a lawsuit.
 These attorneys believe that large pharmaceutical companies, such as Wyeth, should be held liable for their actions and are dedicated to recovering compensation for affected families.
 For more information, contact us today.